National Automated Clearing House: Membership

 NPCI has categorised members of NACH system in three entities:

 Sponsor banks are allowed to originate transactions the system required, they have a mutual agreement with NPCI and also are members of any payment system approved by the Reserve Bank of India.

-Destination banks are allowed to do transaction, process mandates and update the Aadhar mapper through the use of the system.
+Destination banks are allowed to do transaction, process mandates and update the Aadhaar mapper through the use of the system.
 On necessary agreement, all the banks that are members of any payment system participate on NACH system as Destination Banks.

 The corporate/government departments, on submission of necessary agreement with their Sponsor Banks, participate on NACH system as Users.
 For this, to facilitate settlement on their behalf, the departments indicate the names of the Sponsor Banks with whom accounts are maintained.

 NPCI notifies all of the members if a new member is added to the NACH network or if suspension or termination of a NACH member occurs.